-Our Vision – Reducing pain and needless suffering, for all children, no matter their site of care
+Reducing pain for all children, no matter their site of care.

-- The awarding of an international certification of excellence in pediatric pain relief.
+- awarding an international certification of excellence in pediatric pain assessment and treatment

-- A global recognition of the damaging effects of inadequate pain prevention and treatment in children
+- promoting awareness of the damaging effects of inadequate pain prevention and treatment in children

-- An open exchange of knowledge, best practices and protocol in the prevention and treatment of pain.
+- exchanging knowledge, best practices, and protocols in the prevention and treatment of pain

 What We Do

-ChildKind International recognizes healthcare facilities that have developed standardized, institution-wide, collaborative approaches to the treatment of children’s pain, by certifying those institutions as ChildKind Certified Hospitals.
-ChildKind also maintains an open-access resource library that serves as a clearinghouse for vetted information and policy on treating pediatric pain, while providing technical assistance to institutions working to improve the quality of the pain management they provide.
+ChildKind also maintains an open-access resource library that serves as a clearinghouse for vetted information and policies on treating pediatric pain.
+Additionally, our team of leaders in the field provide assistance to institutions working to improve the quality of the pain assessment and treatment they provide.

-This certification, endorsed by ten international organizations, is testimony to the fact that the hospital has made the comfort of those for whom it provides care, a foundational value.
+This certification, endorsed by twelve international organizations, is testimony to the fact that a hospital has made the comfort of those for whom it provides care a foundational value.
 This approach has been applied to the promotion of breast feeding through the hugely successful Baby Friendly Initiative, a joint WHO/UNICEF project which has been, at least in part responsible for an enormous increase in breast feeding in the developed and developing world.

 The lure of a prestigious internationally recognized certification that attests to their ongoing commitment to providing a uniform approach to pain relief should provide an incentive for institutions to overcome whatever barriers they are encountering in providing pain relief for all children.
 By formalizing their approaches to pain management, they will foster our goal of compassionate pain prevention and relief, for all children, regardless of their site of care.

-In addition to formally recognizing institutions, ChildKind is developing a user group for the sharing of up-to-date information, and also maintains a resource library that offers evidence-informed policies, protocols, and educational materials; so that lack of access to up-to-date information will not preclude the provision of appropriate pain relief.
+In addition to formally recognizing institutions, ChildKind is developing a user group for the sharing of up-to-date information.
+ChildKind also maintains a resource library that offers evidence-informed policies, protocols, and educational materials, so that lack of access to up-to-date information will not preclude the provision of appropriate pain relief.